 Copilot Code Review — Agentic architecture (GA)

-Kling 3.0 — Motion Control worldwide
+Kling 3.0 — Motion Control Worldwide

-- Facial stability at all camera angles
+- Facial stability from all camera angles

-- Richer and more natural emotional expressions
+- Richer, more natural emotional expressions

 Briefs

-Nano Banana 2 — Developer blog — Google publishes a developer article detailing the possibilities of Nano Banana 2 via the Gemini API in Google AI Studio, Vertex AI, Antigravity and Firebase.
+Nano Banana 2 — Developer Blog — Google publishes a developer article detailing the possibilities of Nano Banana 2 via the Gemini API in Google AI Studio, Vertex AI, Antigravity, and Firebase.
 The model, launched on February 26, is now documented for developer use cases. 🔗 Build with Nano Banana 2

 🔗 Antigravity Changelog